Developmentally Based Growth

 A reflex is an automatic motor response to a stimulus.
 For example, when light shines into our eyes, our pupils contract.
 Reflexes are extremely important to a child's developing body and brain.
 They emerge in utero and infancy helping with the birth process and protecting babies in the early months of life.
-Each reflex carries out a specific task for specific motor development skills.
+Each reflex carries out a specific task.

 Typically developing children progress through a sequence of movements (including crawling) which cause them to become neurologically organized and meet their physical, social, emotional, and cognitive milestones with ease.
 When obstacles interfere with this developmentally necessary process, problems can arise in all areas of growth.